-As beautiful today as when it was introduced in 1961, the Jaguar E-Type was designed by an aerodynamics engineer named Malcolm Sayer.
-Standard equipment included all-wheel independent suspension, four-wheel disc brakes, and a triple-carburetor DOHC motor.
-A huge sales success, the majority of cars were shipped to America, where they were sold as the Jaguar XKE.
+As beautiful today as when it was introduced in 1961, the Jaguar E-Type was designed by aerodynamics engineer Malcolm Sayer.
+It was a huge sales success, with the majority of cars shipped to America, where they were sold as the Jaguar XKE.

 Jaguar E-type Series 1

 The original XKE was offered in two models, the open-air roadster and fastback coupe, the former featuring a side-opening rear hatch.
 Glass-covered headlights were neatly tucked into the fenders.
 The long hood curves slowly down to the small oval air intake.
 The original thin chrome bumpers have been described as cats whiskers.
 With a sticker price of $5,595, the XKE was slightly more expensive than a Corvette, and half the price of a Ferrari.

 Aside from the engine and transmission, the XKE was a completely new car, with the chassis based on Jaguar's D-type race car.
 The monocoque center section is frame-less, gaining rigidity from its fore and aft boxed sections.

 Up front, the square-tubed sub-frame held the engine, steering rack, and suspension.
 The front section was bolted to the center section.
 The rear sub-frame held the limited-slip differential, rear brakes, and rear (independent) suspension.
 Rubber-mounting the aft end to the center reduced gear-whine and road noise.